mark-watson/PythonAIBook/manuscript/Deep_Learning_The_Basics.md

             print(f"  Epoch {epoch+1:3d}/{epochs}  loss: {avg_loss:.4f}")
 ```

-We use `BCEWithLogitsLoss` which combines a sigmoid activation with binary cross-entropy loss — this is numerically more stable than applying sigmoid separately.
+We use `BCEWithLogitsLoss` which combines a sigmoid activation with binary cross-entropy loss; this is numerically more stable than applying sigmoid separately.
 The training loop follows the standard PyTorch pattern: zero gradients, forward pass, compute loss, backward pass, update weights.

 ### Running the Example